 Origin Garden origin (species from Mexico and Central America).

 Abutilon megapotamicum ‘Wakehurst’

-When I saw this cultivar in the new Exotic Garden at RHS Wisley I was impressed by the colour it displayed on a bright, sunny, October day.
+When I saw this cultivar in the new Exotic Garden at RHS Wisley I was impressed by the colour this flower displayed on a bright, sunny, October day.
 Its large, bicoloured flowers appear throughout summer but increase as the season progresses.
 It can be grown as a free-standing shrub or against a sun-baked wall – both situations needing shelter from the extreme winter.
 I always strike cuttings in summer and overwinter in a frost-free place as an insurance policy.
+Chosen by Tom Brown

 Origin Garden origin (species from Brazil).